MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-red-hat-7-troubleshoot.md

 | Pacemaker | Resides on top of Corosync and provides state machines for resources.
 | PCSD | Manages both Pacemaker and Corosync through the `pcs` tools

-PCSD must be running in order to use `pcs`.
+PCSD must be running in order to use `pcs` tools.

 ### Current cluster status